smikitky/chatgpt-md-translator/README.md

 On the other hand, splitting the text into too small fragments can result in a loss of term consistency or accuracy in the translation, since there is less context available for each translation process.

 > [!TIP]
-> The `gpt-4-1106-preview` model, released in November 2023, supports a massive context window, effectively allowing for unlimited prompt file size.
+> GPT-4 Turbo models support a massive context window, effectively allowing for unlimited prompt file size.
 However, since the _output_ token size is still limited to 4,096, the size of the input text is limited accordingly.
 Splitting a long article remains a useful approach.

 ### Temperature (`TEMPERATURE`)